Soumya98-dev/odin-recipes/README.md

 This is my first project in the journey of web development.

 I have created this recipes project.
 It's mainly done using HTML.
-Through this, I have what is absolute and relative links, how to use the <ol> and <ul> tag in appropriate places.
+Through this, I have what is absolute and relative links, how to use the unordered list and ordered list tags in appropriate places.